jolocom/jolocom-lib/docs/gettingStarted.rst

   const seed = crypto.randomBytes(32)
   const password = 'correct horse battery staple'

-  const vaultedKeyProvider = new JolocomLib.SoftwareKeyProvider(seed, password)
+  const vaultedKeyProvider = new JolocomLib.KeyProvider(seed, password)

 .. note:: In the next release, the constructor will be modified to require only the encrypted seed value, thereby reducing the amount of time during which the seed is exposed.